open/close all folders

 - Borderlands uses this trope in spirit; the elite Crimson Lance units all have ammo packs on their back and come in electric, acid, and fire varieties.
 You can shoot it until it explodes (although it'll take quite a bit of damage before blowing up) For Massive Damage.

 - Call of Duty: World At War: Nazis with flamethrowers explode when their tank is shot.
 In the Pacific, as shown in the page image, flamethrower Marines will explode in scripted events but the player is immune to this weakness.

 - Also done in the intro of Dawn of War, when the flamethrowers exploded when hit by an axe.

-- In Diablo 2 bosses enhanced with fire damage will explode violently upon death.
+- In Diablo 2 bosses with the Fire Enchanted modifier will explode violently upon death.

 - Gears of War: Flamethrower Locust mooks go up in flames after a few shots to their fuel tank, which they apparently wear just for fun, because you can use the flamethrower just fine without it, even if you are playing as that exact same Locust mook.

 - Kill Zone: Liberation featured scout units (Helghast of course) with unusually explosive, large radios on their backs that stun the wearer when detonated.
 Thankfully, destroying the radio of a scout prevents them from calling in backup or alerting other Helghast.

 - In Mass Effect 2, flamethrower-wielding enemies will explode if hit with the correct power (Overload or Incinerate) or their fuel-tanks are shot.
 This can be used tactically by a player to inflict damage on other enemies.
 Similarly, in Mass Effect 3, the Geth Pyro has a fuel-tank on its back that will begin to emit flames before exploding if it's shot once the Pyro's shields have been taken down.